loveencounterflow/jseq/README.md

 d.constructor.name            # 'Myclass'!
 Yay!
 ```

-Turns out only `d.constructor.name` does the trick—let's call it the [Dominic
+Turns out only `d.constructor.name` does the trick—let's call it the [Dominic Denicola
-Denicola](https://stackoverflow.com/users/3191/domenic) Device since [he wrote the top-rated
+Device](https://stackoverflow.com/users/3191/domenic) since [he wrote the top-rated SO
-answer][https://stackoverflow.com/a/30560581] to this pressing question back in 2015.
-In fact, let's
+answer](https://stackoverflow.com/a/30560581) to this pressing question back in 2015.

-try and see what the DDDevice can do for us.
+So let's try and see what the DDDevice can do for us.

 In essence, we just need to set up a function `ddd = ( x ) -> x.constructor.name`; the only problem with
 that is of course that checking attributes on `null` and `undefined` will fail loudly (as if JS ever cared